 Nick Avery and Rachel Hawkes presented Principles of curriculum design in MFL : how to plan a scheme of work for KS3 and KS4 at a half day webinar on 13 May 2021.
-This is the first of five online NCELP sessions hosted by the Network for Learning at Bath Spa University, Institute of Education.
+This is the first of a series of online NCELP sessions hosted by the Network for Learning at Bath Spa University, Institute of Education.

 Overview of the session